valerioarvizzigno/homecraft_vertex_lab/README.md

 }
 ```

-13. Start crawling.

-14. Index the Home Depot products dataset (https://www.kaggle.com/datasets/thedevastator/the-home-depot-products-dataset) into elastic.
+10. Start crawling.
+Go back on the index and click on the "Start Crawling" button on the top right corner of the page.

+11. Let's now ingest a product catalog, to let our users search for products via hybrid search (keywords + semantics):
+    - Load into Elastic this [Home Depot product catalog](https://www.kaggle.com/datasets/thedevastator/the-home-depot-products-dataset) via the "Upload File" feature (search for it in the top search bar).
+Click on "Import" and name the index "home-depot-product-catalog"
+    - Take a look at the document structure, the fields available and their content.
+You will notice there are title and descriptions fields as well.
+We will apply the inference on the title field, so we can reuse the previously created ingest pipeline
-15. Create a new empty index that will host the dense vectors called "home-depot-product-catalog-vector" (for immediate compatibility with this repo code, otherwise change the index references in all homecraft_*.py files) and specify mappings.
+    - From the Dev Tools console create a new empty index that will host the dense vectors called "home-depot-product-catalog-vector" and specify mappings.

 ```bash
 PUT /home-depot-product-catalog-vector